Namur

 Namur (/fr/; (Note: Adapted in German as /de/.)
 Nameur; Namen /nl/) is a city and municipality in Wallonia, Belgium.
 It is the capital both of the province of Namur and of Wallonia, hosting the Parliament of Wallonia, the Government of Wallonia and its administration.

-Namur stands at the confluence of the rivers Sambre and Meuse and straddles three different regions - Hesbaye to the north, Condroz to the south-east, and Entre-Sambre-et-Meuse to the south-west.
+Namur stands at the confluence of the rivers Sambre and Meuse and straddles three different regions – Hesbaye to the north, Condroz to the south-east, and Entre-Sambre-et-Meuse to the south-west.
 The city of Charleroi is located to the west.
 The language spoken is French.

 The municipality consists of the following sub-municipalities: Beez, Belgrade, Boninne, Bouge, Champion, Cognelée, Daussoulx, Dave, Erpent, Flawinne, Gelbressée, Jambes, Lives-sur-Meuse, Loyers, Malonne, Marche-les-Dames, Namur proper, Naninne, Saint-Servais, Saint-Marc, Suarlée, Temploux, Vedrin, Wépion, and Wierde.

 History

 Early history

 The town began as an important trading settlement in Celtic times, straddling east–west and north–south trade routes across the Ardennes.
 The Romans established a presence after Julius Caesar defeated the local Aduatuci tribe.

 Namur came to prominence during the early Middle Ages when the Merovingians built a castle or citadel on the rocky spur overlooking the town at the confluence of the two rivers.
 In the 10th century, it became a county in its own right.
 The town developed somewhat unevenly, as the counts of Namur could only build on the north bank of the Meuse - the south bank was owned by the bishops of Liège and developed more slowly into the town of Jambes (now effectively a suburb of Namur).
 The medieval rulers of Namur were often also rulers of other counties in the region, including Flanders, Hainaut, and Luxembourg.
-It was purchased by Duke Philip the Good of Duke Burgundy and Count of Flanders in 1421, joining it into a larger state.
+It was purchased by Duke Philip the Good Duke of Burgundy and Count of Flanders in 1421, joining it into a larger state.